andriikovall/email-client-test-task/README.md

 ```

 In future it's better to give the services less responsibility and split them to data manipulation, data fetching and data caching.

+### Managing the Suspense and loading states ⏳

+I still encounter issues with the `Suspense` and loading states for the actions like deleting the email or making it read.
+Still looking for the best approach to handle this in terms of the `RxJS`, `Suspense` and `React`.
+It should be some kind of a `React` `transition`.